Parsa-Sedigh/microservice-grider/pamphlets/section-4.md

 - Whenever you write a config file, we're always gonna store these files with our projects.
 In other words, we're gonna commit these to Git and make sure we store them in some kind of source control.
 The reason for that is that these config files that we write, are really documentation of what our k8s cluster is doing.
-  The config files can tell another engineer who starts to look at your code, about the different deployments, services and pods that you have created and it's really the best documentation you're gonna have, to tell other enineer what your cluster is doing.
+  The config files can tell another engineer who starts to look at your code, about the different deployments, services and pods that you have created and it's really the best documentation you're gonna have, to tell other engineer what your cluster is doing.
 - with the last point in mind, it's possible to create these object things(an object is deployment, pod, service) without using fake files.
 So we can create Objects
   WITHOUT config files, BUT DO NOT DO THIS.
 You should not create objects directly at the command line by writing in commands to create an Object.
 We're always going to write out these config files because they're gonna be a source of documentation to tell you and other people in the future, exactly what is going on inside your cluster.